arpitanandtech/aspire-app/README.md

 ## 💡 Features & Notes

+1. All css written are custom and not used any libraries.
+2. Mobile Responsive with accessiblities and interactions.
-1. Use the **three dots icon** on a card to toggle between multiple cards.
+3. Use the **three dots icon** on a card to toggle between multiple cards.
-2. Zustand is used for global state management with `persist` middleware, allowing data to be saved in `localStorage`.
+4. Zustand is used for global state management with `persist` middleware, allowing data to be saved in `localStorage`.
-3. Key libraries used:
+5. Key libraries used:
    - `react-responsive-modal` for modal functionality
    - `yup` for form validation (with Formik)
    - `react-switch` for toggles

-### For any doubt please mail it to arpit.engghelp@gmail.com
+#### For any doubt please mail arpit.engghelp@gmail.com